 The car is powered by a twin-turbocharged V8 engine that produces 1,183 bhp with 1,483 Nm torque.
 The car’s nose and spoiler are modified to increase the aerodynamics of the car.
 These specifications allow the car to accelerate from 0 to 62 mph in only 2.8 seconds.

 2. Bugatti Veyron 16.4 SuperSport – 268 mph

 Initially, the French supercar manufacturer only produced 30 limited Veyron.
 The cars are equipped with a speed limiter of 258 mph to keep the wheels intact.
 With the limiter removed, the car amazingly reached the average speed of 268 mph in 2010.
 Guinness World Records verified Bugatti’s two-way run at Volkswagen’s Ehra-Lessien circuit which each marked 268 mph and 269 mph and makes them one of the fastest production cars in the world.

-This vehicle is powered by 16-cylinder 8.0 litre W16 engine with four turbos.
-It is also equipped with an automatic gearbox with 7-speed twin-clutch.
+This vehicle is powered by a 16-cylinder 8.0-liter W16 engine with four turbos.
+It is also equipped with an automatic gearbox with a 7-speed twin-clutch.
 The engine produces the maximum power of 1200 bhp with 1500 Nm torque that enables the car to accelerates from 0 to 62 mph only in 2.5 seconds.

 1. Koenigsegg Agera RS – 278 mph